-11.6 Geocaches with associated files
+10.6 Geocaches with associated files

 TwoNav allows to work with waypoints which have associated files, like images, sounds or texts.
+Waypoints of a geocache can also have associated files (images, sounds and texts).
+See 'Associated files' at 'Waypoints' section.